saikumar843expleo/JSCookbook/prompt.md

 and the code that should go into the files will also be provided by the prompt itself.

-Use this structure to align with the commonly used code base structure
+Use this structure to align with the commonly used code base structure.